The introductory computer exercise using Python and the SUND toolbox¶

 If you have extra time, try to find a combination of parameter values that improves the agreement to data by manually changing the parameter values.

 This marks the end of the first section of the exercise.
-Show your figure which shows how well the model agrees with the data.
+Observe your figure which shows how well the model agrees with the data.
+Remember to save the figure.

 Questions to reflect over